MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 The final functions defined by the prelude provide useful tools for debugging and testing quantum programs.
 These will later be the basis for higher-level correctness testing in the canon.

-First, the <xref:microsoft.quantum.primitive.canon.assert> operation asserts that measuring the given qubits in the given Pauli basis will always have the given result.
+First, the <xref:microsoft.quantum.primitive.assert> operation asserts that measuring the given qubits in the given Pauli basis will always have the given result.
 If the assertion fails, the execution ends by calling `fail` with the given message.